frami2/android_packages_apps_Bluetooth/README.md

 android_packages_apps_Bluetooth
 ===============================
-Bluetooth app from Omnirom.
-Modified to support Bluez for cm-11.0
+Bluetooth app from AOSP.
+Modified to support Bluez for cm-12.0